 We at the Haunted Saginaw® Museum notice a lot of activity around this display, perhaps it’s because the spirits are certainly familiar with these items.

 A visit to The Shoppe inside the Haunted Saginaw® Museum concludes your tour.
-Take home a souvenir t-shirt, map of the Haunted Saginaw locations, or fill your home with the luxurious scents of the Haunted Saginaw Candle Co.
+Take home a souvenir t-shirt, DVD copies of investigations, or fill your home with the luxurious scents of the Haunted Saginaw Candle Co.

 An incredible selection of gifts and curiosities to take home with you.

 Our box office is open on Saturday but always available online.

 Photos and Videos